mhenke/cfwheels-training/01-forms.md

 Go back to your articles list and try creating a new article -- it should work just fine.
 Try editing an article and you should see the form with the existing article's data -- it works **OK** until you click _Save_.

 The router is looking for an action named _update_.
 Just like the _new_ action sends its form data to the _create_ action, the _edit_ action sends its form data to the _update_ action.
-In fact, within our "Articles.cfc", the "update" method will look very similar to _create_ action.
+In fact, within our "Articles.cfc", the _update_ action will look very similar to _create_ action.

 ```cfm
 <cffunction name="update">